 How to Get Square POS

 Square POS has an intuitive interface that many users love, and the low-cost POS system includes all the basics you need to run a small business.
 If you need something more, there are add-on features or integrations to create a more complete point-of-sale system for your business.
-Sign up for a free account, and start using it today.
+Get a free account, and start using it today.

 Lightspeed Retail: Best POS System for Inventory Management